pythonbyexample/PBE/tutorial/mines.rst

 beginning to mark mine locations, for example 'm 34 36' to mark these tiles.

-The `singlechar_cmds` argument is needed to allow the player to group multiple commands using spaces, without this argument each coordicate would have to be separated: 'm 3 4 3 6'.
+The `singlechar_cmds` argument is needed to allow the player to group multiple commands using spaces, without this argument each coordinate would have to be separated: 'm 3 4 3 6'.
 The trade-off is that this option does not allow you to play on a board larger than 9x9, because it interprets a '11 5' coordinate as 1,1 ; but I think a 9x9 board should be enough for most people.